 - In the Report Sharing Settings area, whether a report is generated each week while the campaign is active (you can choose the day and time), and to whom this report should be sent (you can add one or several people)

 - In the Re-entry Settings area, whether contacts are allowed to go through the campaign more than once, and if so, how long they need to wait for subsequent entries and how many additional times they can re-enter.

 How campaigns differ from messages

-Most clients begin using Campaign Designer after having sent numerous "one-off" messages from Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) or other email marketing program.
+Many customers begin using Campaign Designer after having sent numerous "one-off" messages from Higher Logic Thrive Marketing Professional or another email marketing program.
 There are a few key differences in the campaign mindset:

 - There is a little more planning involved to create a campaign, but this has inherent benefits.